Annuity Companies and Providers

 - Athene Holding Ltd. is a leading retirement services company that issues, reinsures and acquires retirement savings products, including annuities and pensions.

 - Fidelity & Guaranty Life (F&G)

-- FGL Holdings is part of the F&G family of insurance companies.
+- FGL Holdings is part of the Fidelity National Financial Inc. family of companies.
 It has offered annuity and life insurance products for nearly 60 years through a network of independent agents.

 - Liberty Bankers Life